 It’s time to make your Own Boxwood Christmas Wreath.

-(This post contains affiliate links for your crafting experience.)
 To make the Boxwood Christmas Wreath –you will need the following supplies:

 - 12″ Metal wreath form